Marshall-Public-Schools/MarshallBPA/BPAPage.md

       <div class="row">
         <article class="col-2">
           <h1>Welcome!</h1>
           <p>We are known for providing great encouragement and support to all members.
-Our leaders, Ms. Kellen and Ms. Timmerman, are dedicated to bettering each and every member to reach their goals.
+Our advisors, Ms. Kellen and Ms. Timmerman, are dedicated to bettering each and every member to reach their goals.
 In the year 2022 to 2023, BPA students set a new record in achieving seven first-place recognitions.
 However, that is only the beginning.
 Join us in continuing to break our records and preparing for your future.</p>
           <p>We are an organization for every student!
 We are NOT a super competitive activity that will constrain your time.
 We are known for a very friendly, cooperative vibe where everyone is cool and supportive.</p>
         </article>
         <article class="col-2">